 b.)
 Items to be covered in gatekeepers meeting by Chief Gatekeeper or race host to the gatekeepers:

--All gatekeepers should be on same side of course (preferably away from spectators) and be in place 15 min prior to first racer. –Electronic devices may not be used at any time.
+-All gatekeepers should be on the same side of course (preferably away from spectators) and be in place 15 min prior to the first racer.–Electronic devices may not be used at any time.

 -Gatekeeper may remove equipment from the course that has fallen off the racer.

 -You may inspect racers tracks to verify where they went.-Record only dq’s with a brief description of fault and a sketch on your card.
 Record bib number and gate number.
 You may be asked later to recall the fault.
 You can pre-diagram your gates in advance on your card.-Stay in place after the last racer.
 The chief gatekeeper will come to you and get your clipboard.
 Inform him/her of any faults.-If a racer is interfered with (gate down, another racer, etc) they may stop and ask you for a re-run.
 Mark down the bib number and direct them to the finish or start referee.
 Inform them NOT to go through the finish.

 -Make notes and take the bib number of any misconduct or unsportsmanlike conduct.

 -If you observe a fault not in your assigned gates, make a note of it.

 -Replace any broken gates, fix loose giant slalom panels and maintain your section of gates or ask for assistance from a course worker.-Don’t discuss any faults with anyone except the head gatekeeper.